RouninMedia/DaNIS3H-Namespacing/README.md

 Consequently, **i)** must be regarded as the same as **ii)**.

-By the same token, in a Page Manifest:
+## By the same token, in a Page Manifest...

 **i)** `Scotia_Beauty:::SB_Translations::EN::StrongMod1::StrongMod2*FlexMod1*FlexMod2`